 Knowing what I am to own and take responsibility for gives me freedom.”
 (Boundaries, Townsend and Cloud, pp. 29)

-In fact, boundaries are one of the first things I address most often in my therapeutic work because a lack of clear and defined boundaries often leads to many problems in relationships with people.
-If people don’t have clear boundaries, they often have a confused sense of self and identity.
+In fact, boundaries is one of the first things I address most often in my therapeutic work because a lack of clear and defined boundaries often leads to many problems in relationships with people.
+If people don’t have clear boundaries they often have a confused sense-of-self and identity.

 But I feel like I’ve started to notice a trend regarding boundaries, especially in ministry circles.

-Usually, the statement comes from up front, preferably in front of as many people as possible (Sunday worship perhaps) so as to communicate to as many people at one time the established boundary.
+Usually the statement comes from up front, preferably in front of many people as possible (Sunday worship perhaps) so as to communicate to as many people at one time the established boundary.